Alice Austen: Museum and legacy

 Hylan Boulevard, on which the Alice Austen House is located, has the alternative name, Alice Austen Way.

-In the 1960s, when the opening of the Verrazano-Narrows Bridge made waterfront property in Staten Island more valuable, a group of concerned citizens formed The Friends of Alice Austen to save her former home from demolition.
-Some preservationists involved in this effort included photographer Berenice Abbott and architect Phillip Johnson.
+In the 1960s, when the opening of the Verrazano–Narrows Bridge made waterfront property in Staten Island more valuable, a group of concerned citizens formed The Friends of Alice Austen to save her former home from demolition.
+Some preservationists involved in this effort included photographer Berenice Abbott, architect Phillip Johnson, and Margot Gayle.
 The campaign was ultimately successful, with the Landmarks Preservation Commission designating the house as a New York City Landmark, prompting the city to purchase the property in 1975.
 With over $1 million from the city's capital budget, the Alice Austen House was renovated and opened as a museum in 1985.
 The house was also designated as a National Historic Landmark in 1993.
 The Friends of Alice Austen House was formally incorporated as a nonprofit organization in 1979, and continues to operate the house and surrounding garden in coordination with the Department of Parks and Recreation.

 In 1994, the Alice Austen House was the site of a demonstration by the activist group the Lesbian Avengers, who advocated for the acknowledgement of Austen and Tate's same-sex relationship.

 In 2017, the Alice Austen House was designated as a National LGBT Historic Site, and also received a grant from the National Endowment for the Humanities to incorporate Austen and Tate's relationship into the museum.